mhmdtwsm/MyObsidianNotes/THM_Learning_era/THM/What_Is_Shell.md

 and it's done

-##### There also the interactive and non-interactive shells and the difference between them is that the interactive can take user inputs the non is not
+##### There also the interactive and non-interactive shells and the difference between them is that the interactive can take user inputs the non is not, and most of the bind and reverse shells are non-interactive

 ---